jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So, let's return to our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution.
 A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age and the era of mass-collaboration.

+At the end of this book, I'd love it if you'd tell your claims adjuster, "Just to let you know, I'm recording this conversation.
+And I already have a copy of the policy I look forward to collaborating with you."

-At the end of this book, I'd love it if you'd #debtfreeliving, #byebyedarthblockbuster, #ilovecollaboration.
-Because that's what happy player gods do when we control the levers of power.
+Because that's what player gods say when we control the levers of power.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HomelyHardtofindKakapo' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>